What is an Excel Table?

 If you’re not a fan of being forced to use the structured referencing system, then you can turn it off.
 Any formulas that have been entered using the structured referencing will remain and they will still work the same.
 You’ll also still be able to use structured references, Excel just won’t automatically create them for you.

 To turn it off, go to the File tab and then select Options.
 Choose Formulas on the side pane and then uncheck the Use table names in formulas box and press the Ok button.

 You can create a pivot table from your table in Table Tools Design tab, press the Summarize with PivotTable button found in the Tools section.
 This will bring up the Create PivotTable window and you can create a pivot table as usual.

-This is the same as creating a pivot table from the Insert tab and doesn’t give any extra options specific tables.
+This is the same as creating a pivot table from the Insert tab and doesn’t give any extra options specific to tables.

 You can create remove duplicate rows of data from your table in Table Tools Design tab, press the Remove Duplicates button found in the Tools section.
 This will bring up the Remove Duplicates window and delete duplicate values for one or more columns in the table.